 Tobias van Schneider (opens in new tab) is a multidisciplinary designer and creative director born in Germany, raised in Austria and currently living and working in New York.
 Focused on branding and interactive design, he’s had some big-name clients including Red Bull, BMW, Google, Wacom, Sony, Toyota and Ralph Lauren.

-05. Grant Burke
+07. Grant Burke

 Hover over each square for a brief summary, and click through to a full case study.
 These serve as a model for sharing the right amount of information about a project on a portfolio site; not too little that it leaves you hanging, not too much that it overwhelms.

-Italian designer Alessandro Scarpellini has worked for a wide range of clients around the world in the fields of art direction, branding and visual identity, magazines and packaging design.
-He’s also the curator of , an inspirational blog about the best in branding and graphic design, so you’d expect him to know a thing or two about curating great work.
+Italian designer Alessandro Scarpellini (opens in new tab) has worked for a wide range of clients around the world in the fields of art direction, branding and visual identity, magazines and packaging design.
+He’s also the curator of Visual Journal, an inspirational blog about the best in branding and graphic design, so you’d expect him to know a thing or two about curating great work.
 And his portfolio doesn’t disappoint.